-We serve the North and South Carolina area, including Hendersonville, Shelby, Asheville, Waynesville, Candler, Forest City, Rutherfordton, Brevard, Canton, Clemson, Pickens, Travelers Rest, Fountain Inn, Boiling Springs, Liberty and nearby.
+We serve the North and South Carolina area, including Hendersonville, Shelby, Asheville, Waynesville, Candler, Forest City, Rutherfordton, Brevard, Canton, Clemson, Pickens, Travelers Rest, Fountain Inn, Mills River, Liberty and nearby.

 Many homeowners and contractors make the mistake of repairing the damaged wood and calling the problem solved.
 But what about the cause of the damage in the first place?

 Before removing and replacing rotting wood, follow these steps: